Dato' Bahaman: Sworn of Loyalty

 Since that it is no longer safe in Pahang, Kelantan and Terengganu, Dato' Bahaman and his followers decided to retreat to Siam.
 Before that, an oath was made at Kg.
 Bukit Haji Pak Jedih, Tanah Merah, where the Semantan warriors swore to hide their identity and to not reveal themselves.
 Seven of them were involved during the oath.
 Dato Bahaman changed his name to Panglima Kakap, Mat Kilau changed his name to Mat Siam.
 However he was almost caught by British officers and often changed his name such as Mat Dadu, Mat Dahan or Mohammed Ibrahim.
 Mat Lela too changed his name, into Kilat Senja or Gong Poh.
 Mat Kelubi changed his name to Tok Janggut.

 In the year 1911, Dato' Bahaman returned to Kelantan while Mat Lela moved to Indonesia and it was rumored that Mat Lela joined the fight against Dutch occupation.
 The two remaining warriors died in Patani, Siam.
 In the year 1920, Dato' Bahaman returned to Kuantan, Pahang and lived in Kampung Paya Lalang (Padang Lalang) and changed his name as Lebai Deraman.
 In the year 1926, Dato' Bahaman moved to Kampung Peramu and was known as Tok Guru Peramu.
 Mat Kilau was said that he had often moved from place to another starting from Kampung Aur Rompin, to Tanjung Medang, Kampung Pasir Panjang, Kampung Batu Tering Pekan, Kampung Batu Lima Jalan Gambang.
 Mat Kelubi and Admiral Hitam's story was unknown.
 Dato' Bahaman lived in Kampung Peramu until his death.

+Cultural depictions

+He was depicted by Shaharuddin Thamby in 2022 Malaysian epic Mat Kilau.